neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 We can see that the `/opt/secret/shiba4` is executable, and `/etc/shiba/shiba4` is not, so `/opt/secret/shiba4` is probably what we want.

 #### Create the test directory and test1234 file
 > *Author's note: The machine seems to already have the `test` directory and `test1234` file, so I didn't need to create them.
-However, here's how you would do it if you need to*
+However, here's how you would do it if you need to.*
 ```bash
 shiba3@nootnoot:~$ mkdir test
 shiba3@nootnoot:~$ touch test/test1234